DSD-PIrates/DSD-PIrates.github.io/project/RA/SRS for Users.md

   **Post Conditions**

-  Equipment saved to Equipment DataBase, and Server will charge of corresponding to Equipment
+  Equipment is saved.

-- (11) Case:GetEquipInfo
+- (11) Case: GetEquipInfo

   **Brief Introduction**

-  GUI requests Server to give the Information of User's Equipment.
-Usually, Server needs to check the Embedding to get the Information.
+  GUI requests to give the Information of User's Equipment.

   **Actors**